4 Basic Flowchart Symbols

-The oval is used to represent the start and end of a process.
-Use the Gliffy flowchart tool to drag and drop one of these bad boys and you’ve got yourself the beginnings of a flowchart.
-Use the same symbol again to show that your flowchart is complete.
+The oval, or terminator, is used to represent the start and end of a process.
+Use the Gliffy flowchart tool to drag and drop one of these bad boys and you've got yourself the beginning of a flowchart.
+Remember to use the same symbol again to show that your flowchart is complete.

 2. The Rectangle

 The rectangle is your go-to symbol once you've started flowcharting.
 It represents any step in the process you’re diagramming and is the workhorse of the flowchart diagram.
 Use rectangles to capture process steps like basic tasks or actions in your process.